dajobe/turtle-bnf/terminals-bnf.md

 Flags:
    1. Allow _ and [0-9] at start
-   2. Allow '.' at middle
+   2. Allow '.' at middle (XML allows this always)
    3. Allow ':' and PLX (hex and '\' + escapes) everywhere